Estimated read time: 2-3 minutes

 Shaw, 50, led Stanford to five double-digit win seasons, with three Pac-12 titles and Rose Bowl appearances in his first six years as head coach.
-He finished with more wins than any coach in program history with a 96-54 record, and was considered one of the most respected coaches in the country.
+He finished 96-54 with the Cardinal and was considered one of the most respected coaches in country.

 Shaw arrived unusually late to his postgame news conference and said his decision only came in the last few days.

 "It's been great.
 It's been a great run," he said.
 "But it's time for me to step aside.
 It's time for the next group to come in."

 The falloff in recent years has been drastic.
 The Cardinal are 14-28 over the last four seasons as the program has struggled to keep up in a rapidly changing college football landscape with players transferring more freely and earning money for name, image and likeness.

 Stanford is 3-16 in Pac-12 play the past two seasons, including consecutive losses to rival California.